DevelopmentalImagingMCRI/freesurfer_statsurf_display/using/index.md

 ## NAME/VALUE OPTIONS

-There are a number of NAME/VALUE options that are common to all plot types.
+[Common name/value options:](commonoptions) There are a number of NAME/VALUE options that are common to all plot types.

 # Detailed synopsis